floledermann/stimsrv/README.md

 ]
 ```

-By stimsrv only requiring this simple contract/interface from a task, this opens up the possibility to implement your tasks in whichever programming paradigm you prefer.
-On top of the simple required pattern, tasks can be implemented using plain JS objects, classes or functional-compositional approaches.
+By stimsrv only requiring this simple contract/interface from a task, this opens up the possibility to implement your tasks using whichever programming paradigm you prefer.
+Provided that the simple required pattern shown above is adhered to, tasks can be implemented using plain JS objects, classes or functional-compositional approaches.

+### Resuable task components

+*(... coming soon ...)*

 ## Context & controllers